Skip to main content

 How we use surplus

-Because we are not for profit, any surplus is used to improve access to care.
+All profits from Anne Health are used to help improve access to gender-affirming care.
 This includes:

 • Subsidising or fully funding care for people who cannot afford our standard fees